gavinmcfarland/combino/README.md

 ## File Merge Strategies

-Suppoed fine-grained control over how files are merged by allowing per-pattern strategy configuration in your `.combino` file.
+Supports fine-grained control over how files are merged by allowing per-pattern strategy configuration in your `.combino` file.

 ```ini
 [merge]